 Symbol X: Temporary Delay in Reporting the Final Course Grade

-A student is expected to complete a course, including a self-paced course, in a single semester, summer term, or summer session.
+A student is expected to complete a course, including a self-paced course, in a single fall or spring semester, summer semester, or summer term.
 If the course is not completed as expected, the student normally will not be given additional time to complete it, or allowed to complete additional work to achieve a better grade.
 In rare instances, for nonacademic reasons and at the discretion of the instructor, a temporary delay of the final course grade, symbol X, may be recorded.

 A student must not be assigned the symbol X to provide (1) the opportunity to raise a grade for any reason other than the approved reasons cited below; (2) time to prepare coursework in addition to that assigned the entire class; or (3) time to repeat the entire course.